SurgSora: Object-Aware Diffusion Model for Controllable Surgical Video Generation: Experiment

+Table~\ref{table:baseline} quantitatively assesses SurgSora alongside existing generative models, highlighting our approach's superior performance in video generation.
+SurgSora achieves the highest frame consistency at 98.70\%, surpassing Endora (97.51\%) and StyleGAN-V (98.02\%), indicating enhanced temporal stability.
+Besides, it also achieves the best FVD score of 395.65, outperforming StyleGAN-V and Endora, which showcase FVD scores of 857.16 and 1146.54, respectively.
+Additionally, SurgSora excels in content and dynamics with a CD-FVD score of 535.95, markedly better than MOFA-Video (671.66).
+Furthermore, SurgSora leads in visual fidelity with the best FID of 87.94, demonstrating its capacity to generate videos that closely mimic real surgical scenes.
+The model also tops IS at 3.278, indicating superior object and diversity representation.

-To address the effectiveness of our Trajectory Controller block, we generate a few demos by using the TC module.
-Figure~\ref{fig: gradio} shows videos generated from varying surgical image trajectories, clearly depicting the dynamic movement and transformation of the objects within the images in accordance with the specified trajectories.
-Further demonstrating the module's capacity for precise control, we generated distinct trajectories within the same image, as presented in Figure~\ref{fig: direction}.
+For conditional generation, SurgSora outperforms MOFA-Video with scores of 20.71 dB in PSNR and 55.94\% in SSIM compared to MOFA-Video (19.06 dB and 48.28\%), which confirms promising capacity in preserving generation quality and structural similarity.
+Visual evidence from Fig.~\ref{fig: uncon-baseline} and Fig.~\ref{fig: baseline1} shows SurgSora's superior performance, with videos that maintain authenticity and suffer less distortion compared to other models, showing its practical efficacy in medical applications. \\ \\ \textbf{Customize Trajectory Video Generation.} To address the effectiveness of our Trajectory Controller block, we generate a few demos by using the TC module.
+Fig.~\ref{fig: direction} (a)(b) shows videos generated from varying surgical image trajectories, clearly depicting the dynamic movement and transformation of the objects within the images in accordance with the specified trajectories.
+Further demonstrating the module's capacity for precise control, we generated distinct trajectories within the same image, as presented in Fig.~\ref{fig: direction}(c)(d)(e).
 We manipulated tissues and instruments to move in designated directions, and the visual results showed that objects along the set paths moved without noticeable distortion.
 The heatmap indicates that devices have undergone obvious changes according to the trajectory requirements while maintaining the background unchanged.
-These outcomes validate the high performance and accuracy of our module in controlling and generating detailed movement in medical imagery.
+These outcomes validate the high performance and accuracy of our module in controlling and generating detailed movement in medical imagery. \\ \\ \textbf{Human Evaluation.} A blind test was conducted to assess the perceptual quality of video clips generated by SurgSora.
+We randomly selected seven clips from SurgSora-generated videos and eight from real surgical recordings (15 clips in total).
+These clips were shuffled and anonymized before being presented to six surgeons, who were individually asked to distinguish between generated and real videos.
+The results, shown in Fig.~\ref{table:baseline}, indicate an average accuracy of 53.33\%, which is close to random guessing (50\%), suggesting that SurgSora produces highly realistic surgical videos that are difficult to differentiate from real footage. \\ \\